19. August 2024

 For example, in the Simulation_Init procedure use the following code:

 By this code, the complete Excel sheet is read, since the function re = 0 interprets this as “all available rows” (analog for ce).
-Of course, you may also, from row 2, only read columns 3 to 8 and only enable the row index with Read_Table(“Input”, t_input,2,3,0,8,1,0).
+Of course, you may also, from row 2, only read columns 3 to 8 and only enable the row index with t_input = Read_Table(“Input”, t_input,2,3,0,8,1,0).

 Keep in mind that as no duplicate row or column indices may be created, the row (or column) used as index may not contain duplicate entries.
+In order to use the Read_Table function in your project, copy the following code into your macro.

 'Support function for reading excel sheets into VBA table objects